Our Shared Mission

 Our Vet Center

-VVA Chapter 392 is fortunate to be located in space donated by Crosspoint NW LLC.
-Crosspoint NW serves Portland area auto dealers through a weekly auto auction at their facility.
-Our space consists of almost all of the 2nd floor of the Crosspoint Annex building, with 11 offices, 6 cubicles, a lunch room, 3 bathrooms (including a shower) and 2 large meeting areas.
-Gary McAdams, our chapter president when we were first offered this space, had a vision for this facility.
-He envisioned a one-stop Veteran Outreach Center.
+VVA Chapter 392 is located in a building formerly used by United Pipe and Supply.
+The space consists of almost all of the 2nd floor of the office building, with 11 offices, 6 cubicles, a lunch room, 3 bathrooms (including a shower) and 2 large meeting areas.
+Gary McAdams, our former chapter president, had a vision for this facility: he wanted to make it into a one-stop Veteran Outreach Center.

 During our first few weeks of operation in 2016, a young family came to us.
 It was a vet recently returned from Afghanistan with his wife and 3 day old child.
 They had no clothes for their baby.
 Gary immediately worked on establishing a baby closet.
 This closet has clothing for infants, along with diapers, formula, and other infant needs.
 All are freely given to families in need.